 What are Payment Gateways?

 A payment gateway is a cloud-based software that connects merchants with customers.
-When a customer wants to pay, whether it be in-store at Point Of Sale (POS) or online through a webshop, the payment gateway will read and transfer the payment information from the customers to the merchant's bank account.
+When a customer wants to pay, whether it be in-store at a Point Of Sale (POS) or online through a webshop, the payment gateway will read and transfer the payment information from the customer to the merchant's bank account.
 Usually in a matter of seconds.
+In addition to providing a seamless payment experience, it is crucial for fintech developers to ensure that their payment gateway is secure and adheres to industry standards

 While it may look easy to both merchants and customers, what goes on behind the scenes of payment gateways is quite complex.1) The customer starts the purchase, fills in their card details and clicks 'Buy', or taps their card, or mobile wallet onto a card reader.